rtol/GTAP-W/Readme.txt

 =========================================================================================================
-"The GTAP-W Model: Accounting for Water Use in Agriculture”
+"The GTAP-W Model: Accounting for Water Use in Agricultureâ€

 Alvaro Calzadilla (a,*), Katrin Rehdanz (a,b) and Richard S.J.
 Tol (c,d,e,f)